 There was lots of laughing and reminiscing over the catalogue pages while everybody worked on them--"oh, I remember those!"--"look what a teddy bear cost in 1933!"--"hey, Mom, you found one of those at the thrift shop."

 Each family brought a plate of finger-food desserts--cookies and squares.
-We used Momma's photos and recipe for mini cheesecakes.
-(Jay's Jammin' also posted some tips for these.)
+I made some mini cheesecakes from the Momma's Corner website [link defunct].
 I thought they might fall apart when people unpeeled the paper cups, but they held together really well.
 I think ours might have been a bit smaller than Momma's--I was just guessing at how much crust and how much cheese mixture to put into each one.
 We used half her filling recipe--1 package of cream cheese and so on--and ended up with 36 mini cakes.

 We followed the very detailed directions here to make an edible fruit bouquet.
 It's the tail end of strawberry season here, so this idea is a good one for June or July; I don't think I'd try it in January.
 (I liked the baby sock bouquet too, but the fruit bouquet looked tastier.)
 (Yes, I know our skewers show a lot more than theirs did--we just did our best.)